injibr/inji-verify/docs/SVGTemplateRender.md

 # SVG Template Rendering

-`Inji Verify` now supports `SVG Template Rendering` based on the `W3C` `VC Render Method` draft specification.
+Inji Verify now supports `SVG Template Rendering` based on the `W3C data model 2.0` `VC Render Method` draft specification.

+## Supported Credential Formats

+SVG rendering is supported for the following credential formats:
+- **W3C Verifiable Credentials** (JSON-LD)

 This feature allows issuers to define branded, `visually rich`, and `layout-controlled` representations of their Verifiable Credentials (VCs).

-Issuers can now specify exactly how their credentials should appear when rendered by a `verifier` or wallet.
+Issuers can now specify exactly how their credentials should appear when rendered by a `relying party` or `wallet`.

 ---